sncoker/wp-iris-project/README.md

 ## Installation with Docker

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
-Depending on your OS, please update docker-compose.yml image value for your **mySQL server (Amd64 vs Arm64 architecture)**.

 Clone/git pull the repo into any local directory e.g. like it is shown below: